DreamProjectKR/MBTITest/docs/appendix_deploy_runbook.md

   - Check that `assets/index.json` exists in R2.
 - If `/api/tests/:id` returns 404 "Test JSON not found":
   - Check that `assets/<path from index>` exists in R2 and matches the index entry.
-- If images fail to load due to cross-origin:
+- If images fail to load:
-  - Prefer using `/assets/*` proxy or set `ASSETS_BASE`/asset mapping to same origin.
+  - Confirm the public R2 base URL is correct and that the objects are publicly accessible.

 ## References